What is France Famous for? 31 Unforgettable Highlights

 FAQ

-1. Why is France famous?
+1. Why is French food so popular?

-4. What is France rich for?
+4. What is the French Riviera known for?

 France is more than where you travel to – it's where you experience a mecca of art, history, and nature.